ngless-toolkit/ngless/docs/sources/Language.md

 The exception is constructs which take a block: they take a single positional parameter and a block.
 The block is passed using the using keyword:

-    preprocess(reads) using |read|:
+    reads = preprocess(reads) using |read|:
         block
         ...

 The `|read|` syntax defines an unnamed (lambda) function, which takes a variable called `read`.
 The function body is the following block.

 There is no possibility of defining new functions within the language.
-Only the built-in functions or those added by modules can be used.
+Only built-in functions or those added by modules can be used.

 ## Methods